written by khatabook | June 7, 2023

 9. Limited Liability Partnership: A business structure where all partners are liable for business actions.
 Examples are Global Connect Traders LLP and Arush Agro Products LLP.

 10. Service Business: This sector has organisations that provide customers with intangible products.
 In addition to professional advice and skills, they offer various services to their customers.
-Various services include business consulting, accounting, law, taxation, programming, and personal services (laundry, cleaning, etc.).
+Various services include business consulting, accounting, supply chain consulting, law, taxation, programming, and personal services (laundry, cleaning, etc.).

 11. Merchandising Business: When businesses buy products at wholesale rates and sell them at retail costs, they are considered merchandising businesses.
 Those businesses earn profits by selling their products at a higher price than their cost.
 Among these are all retail stores (stores that sell clothes, drugs, appliances, etc.).